AlejandroGorgues/AstroCabTools/docs/mrs_spec_chan_tutorial.rst

 Optional wavelength values representation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Aside from the elements of the canvas, spcific wavelength values can be added after it's corresponded redshift is applied to each one.
-IN order to add them, the wavelength values must be written on the text fields tht appear on the top of the main window separated with commas and the redshift that is going to be applied to each one respectively.
+In order to add them, the wavelength values must be written on the text fields tht appear on the top of the main window separated with commas and the redshift that is going to be applied to each one respectively.
 After writting the values, if the button, to the right of the text fileds is clicked, will update the canvas with the new wavelengths, represented as pink vertical lines with its corresponding observed wavelength value on the top axis (see :numref:`figure7`).

 .. _figure7:
 .. figure:: _static/proj2-re10.png